The state-run al-Ahram newspaper reported on Tuesday that the leaders are discussing a plan, signalling no imminent police crackdown on the sit-ins.

 Morsi took office in June 2012 after elections that followed the overthrow of long-ruling strongman Hosni Mubarak in a popular uprising the previous year.

 But he failed to get to grips with the country's deep economic malaise and worried many Egyptians with apparent efforts to tighten Islamist rule of the most populous Arab nation.
+The army ousted him amid huge demonstrations against his rule.
+Morsi and other Brotherhood leaders are now in jail.

 Tarek el-Malt, a member of the Brotherhood-allied Wasat Party, said he had written to the interior minister to warn that using force against the protest camps would make matters worse.